RuiMMCHEIG/DAI-2022-SMTP/README.md

 This section contains some useful information about MockMock.

-Basically, the default port 25 is used for the SMTP part and port 8282 for the web interface.
+Basically, the default port 25 is used for the SMTP port and port 8282 for the web interface.
 It is important to note that on some systems, root permissions are required to listen on port 25.

 ### How to change ports
 If port 8282 is already in use on your machine, it is also possible to change this in the Dockerfile configuration.

-In the Dockerfile, replace these line with new ports numbers:
+In the Dockerfile, modify these line with new ports numbers:
 ```
 EXPOSE newWebInterfacePort
 EXPOSE newSmtpPort